-Temporal distance from the data helps to maintain a conceptual level.
-Sometimes it is best to wait months, even a year in order to think about the data sufficiently to be able to write conceptually.
+Temporal distance from the data helps to maintain conceptual level.
+Sometimes it is best to wait months, even a year, in order to think about the data sufficiently to be able to write conceptually.
 Letting sorts or memos lie fallow always helps to mature the conceptualization of the data.
-The analyst simply forgets descriptive details from the field whole his conceptual scope grows.
-It is easier to be conceptual sooner in secondary analysis of other's data because the analyst never experienced the field where the data was collected, hence is free of the uncollected data that lodged in the field worker's head.3
+The analyst simply forgets descriptive details from the field while his conceptual scope grows.
+It is easier to be conceptual sooner in secondary analysis of other's data because the analyst never experienced the field where the data was collected, hence is free of the uncollected data that lodge in the field worker's head (Glaser, 1963).

 There are a few rules that will help those analysts write who have difficulty in writing.
 Write as one talks, not as one writes.
 This makes writing much easier.
 So does the idea that if one has two things to say, say them one at a time.
 Write the first draft, with no heed to English construction, so as to focus on the theory construction.
 The grammar can be edited later in subsequent drafts.
 As with memos, it should not be allowed to interfere with the ideational out-put.
-The reader should not underestimate this problem: many an analyst cannot write because of our concern with perfect English.
-Out first concern must be to put over "good" ideas, which means getting them on paper.
+The reader should not underestimate this problem, many an analyst cannot write because of concern with perfect English.
+Our first concern must be to put over "good" ideas, which means getting them on paper.

 Also, avoid in the substantive sections the use of analogies to bring out concepts and their relationships.
 While apparently useful, under examination any analogy may prove otherwise.
-While the current analysis and the analogy (with lots of imagery such as games, drama or machines) may have a few similar characteristics, that is often as far as the comparison goes.
-The difference in other characteristics between the two undermines the analysis, unless analyzed straight away.
-This takes unnecessary space and time and prevents a straight forward getting on with the current analysis.
-For example, in some ways interaction life may be like a drama, but dramas are very different than life.
-This, other properties of drama cannot be applied to life (such as, "not for keeps", stage lights, curtains, directors, etc.).
-But the catchy drama analogy can take a livelyminded reader easily down the wrong line or thought as he starts over-applying drama instead of doing the analysis itself.
+While the current analysis and the analogy (with lots of imagery such as games, drama, or machines) may have a few similar characteristics, that is often as far as the comparison goes.
+The difference in other characteristics between the two undermine the analysis unless analyzed away.
+This takes unnecessary space and time and prevents a straightforward getting on with the current analysis.
+For example, in some ways interaction life may be like a drama, but dramas are very different from life.
+Thus, other properties of drama cannot be applied to life (such as "not for keeps," stage lights, curtain, directors, etc.).
+But the catchy drama analogy can take a lively-minded reader easily down the wrong line of thought as he starts over applying drama instead of doing the analysis itself.
 The reader is then either lost, not thinking correctly, or is forced to analyze his way back to the matter at hand, if he cares to.